metabase/metabase/docs/data-modeling/field-types.md

 - **Enum**: An abbreviation for “enumerated type,” the value of an enum draws on a predefined list of options.
 An example of an enum would be a field for the months of the year.
 This list of twelve options is defined in the makeup of the column, and no options outside this list would be valid.
 - **Product**
-- **Source**: For example, the source of a visitor to your website.
+- **Source**: For example, the source of a visitor to your website (such as a search engine or other website).

 ## URLs